 Moments before the start, tree harvesters and their machines choked the track.
 Even with the advanced notice, DIS phoned the city office, and miscommunication occurred.
 The potential safety risk and confusion almost led to the SKAIS finals being called off.

-“In order for us to use Bomgmu Lake, as it is a public place, I contacted Dong-Gu office 2 months prior to the event to inform them that around 6 schools would be there running around the lake so it may be a little bit crowded, so we could hang up banners that people need to be careful while the kids are running around the lake,” said Ms. Sumin Hong, the faculty and event services coordinator.
+“In order for us to use Bongmu Lake, as it is a public place, I contacted Dong-Gu office two months prior to the event to inform them that around 6 schools would be there running around the lake so it may be a little bit crowded, so we could hang up banners that people need to be careful while the kids are running around the lake,” said Ms. Sumin Hong, the faculty and event services coordinator.

 The city approved the school’s request and cleared the day for the event.
 However, Mr. Coleman and Mr. Bergan spotted two trucks and cranes heading out to the route.
 At the moment, no one knew when and where the construction vehicles would be stationed.
 It posed a possible hazard for runners on the cross-country route, especially for elementary schoolers.
-Ms. Hong called multiple departments to get a hold of the person in charge of the project.
+Ms. Hong called multiple departments to get ahold of the person in charge of the project.

 “Honestly, I was a little bit worried, but the person I contacted was really helpful and he asked us when the race was starting and we told him that it is starting at 9:45-10:00 am.
 He got back to me when we were cheering on the students [the tunnel] right before the race started, so time was running out.
 Luckily, they decided to stop working on cutting the trees because they thought it would be really dangerous as well… everything was sorted out in the end,” said Hong.

 Despite the last-minute nature of the potential postponement, the races ran on time.
-The Mini Jets organized a sendoff to provide a boost of morale.
+The Mini Jets organized a sendoff to boost team morale.
 “The Mini Jets are our littlest cheerleaders so our goal is to spread school spirit.
 So we were really excited for the cross country team and we wanted to send them off in a way that lifted them up and gave them some excitement.
 I think it was a success and I would like to do it again for other future events,” said cheer coach Mrs. Kaschub.

 The DIS racers from elementary to high school brought their A-game.
 A naturally gifted athlete, Allie Moon in fifth grade, won gold with ease.
 “I was so surprised because I didn’t know I was going to be first place.
 I was just surprised.
 I didn’t really practice a lot, I just did it because I just like to run.
-I think so because we ran in Bomgmu Lake a lot and I like to run in Bongmu Lake.
-I’m used to running there and there were lots of people cheering for us,” said Allie.
+I think so because we ran in Bongmu Lake a lot and I like to run in Bongmu Lake.
+I’m used to running there and there were lots of people cheering for us,” said Moon.

 As a multi-sport athlete, Moon missed the divisionals earlier this season.
 “Allie Moon is also a tennis player, and I’m pretty sure it was also just a conflict of her tennis schedule as well, so that’s why she wasn’t able to compete at the divisionals,” said Ms. Spaeth, elementary cross country co-coach.
 With her back on the roster for the championships, the Jets achieved top standing.